Cesafracc22/NLTK-corpus-clustering/README.md

 **Examples**

 Use the same embedding (and SVD) for test vectors as for the model you trained.
+Use the correct version of the joblib (v1,v2,...)
 ```bash
 # Evaluate a model trained on custom TF-IDF (SVD=300)
 python scripts/evaluate.py --model data/models/kmeans_v1.joblib --input data/vectors/tfidf-custom-svd300/test.csv